 This command subscribes to unsolicited result code notifications, and the value you set determines how much information the notification contains between levels 1 and 3.

-Let’s subscribe to level-1-related unsolicited notifications, through +CSCON
+Let’s subscribe to level-1-related unsolicited notifications, through +CSCON, by sending

 AT+CSCON=1